IBM/cloud-native-starter/documentation/OS4Deployment.md

-# Running the Cloud Native Starter on OpenShift 4.2
+# Running the Cloud Native Starter on OpenShift 4.3

-Before you start with the actual Cloud Native Starter project on OpenShift you must go through all of these 3 documents:
+Before you start with the actual Cloud Native Starter project on OpenShift **you must go through all of these 3 documents**:

 1. [Get access to an OpenShift cluster](OS4Cluster.md)
 2. [Installing Istio aka Service Mesh on your OpenShift cluster](OS4ServiceMesh.md)